What is Goodpasture syndrome?

 Treatment may include:

-- Immunosuppressive medications.
-These medications keep your immune system from making antibodies.
+- Immunosuppressive medicines.
+These medicines keep your immune system from making antibodies.
 They can also make

 - Corticosteroids.
 Used to decrease inflammation and tissue damage which helps control bleeding in your